 There’s a helpful tool called Tubebuddy that you can use to analyze which tags are best to use with your video and its specific content.
 It’ll help show what your own ranking for a keyword is as well.
 It’s a very powerful tool and could have a significant impact in guiding your keywords accurately.

-With the above points in mind and smart use of tools like Tubebuddy to guide you, you’ll find that your work will result in excellent SERPs.
+With the above points in mind and the smart use of tools like Tubebuddy to guide you, you’ll find that your work will result in excellent SERPs.
 Keeping it consistent with guided and accurate keywords through hitting all these YouTube SEO Tips will give your videos a leg up over the competition without anyone having even clicked on your thumbnail.
 Great!